NoSlimes/UniTerminal/README.md

 ## Setup

 Use the menu to create and add the Developer Console prefab to your scene:
-- `Assets → Create → DevCon → Developer Console`
+- `Assets → Create → UniTerminal → UniTerminal`
-- `Tools → DevCon → Create Developer Console Prefab`
+- `Tools → UniTerminal → Create UniTerminal Prefab`

 This will create a prefab variant in the folder currently open in the Project window.